soonaverse/app/README.md

 ## Setting Up a Project

-Make sure to install all dependences:
+Make sure to install all dependencies:

 ```npm install```